 I recently watched the movie “White Tiger” on Netflix, after having read the book a few years ago.

-The story is about Balram, a man from the lower castes in India who decides to escape from a life of servitude in his self described journey of “entrepreneurship”
+The story is about Balram, a man from the lower castes in India who decides to escape from a life of servitude in his self described journey of “entrepreneurship” which turns out to be more a thriller than anything else

 In the book and in the movie, Balram speaks about the “Rooter Coop”.
 He describes it as this mechanism of society that prevents him from rising above his life that his birth destined for him.
 Here is how it is described in the book: